 Three hundred years ago a fulfilled and exciting life came to an end in Amsterdam.
 Maria Sibylla Merian was born on April 2, 1647 in the free imperial city of Frankfurt am Main.
 At the age of three she lost her father, the publisher and printer Matthäus Merian (1593—1650).
-The publishing house and printing company continued operating under the painter Jacob Marrel (1614—1681).
-Maria Sibylla learned her exceptional skills from both of them.
+Maria Sibylla learned her exceptional skills from him and her stepfather Jacob Marrel (1614—1681).
 So she is regarded not only as a co-founder of modern, enlightened science, but also as an eminent artist and illustrator.
 Ever since she was a child she was interested in animals and plants, their modes of life and classification.
 Encouraged by her environment, she used her artistic talents in an ideal way to acquire knowledge, and changed the world accordingly.
 Firmly rooted in the society and religious faith of the 17th Century, the Age of Discovery and the beginning of the emancipation provided her with great opportunities for development, which she knew how to exploit.
 The exhibition in the Wiesbaden Museum on the occasion of the 300th anniversary of her death cannot adequately represent the life and multifaceted work of Maria Sibylla Merian.
 However, there are numerous biographies and scientific essays available for this.
 In Wiesbaden her original preserved animal specimens from South America, which for the sake of their preservation are only rarely taken out of storage, can be examined close-up.
 The majority of her illustrations of native insects are still kept in St. Petersburg.
 In their place, the taxidermists Malte Seehausen and Felix Richter have created nine dioramas to enable us to carry out our own research.

 In Merian’s time it was generally assumed that lower animals were produced by spontaneous generation (abiogenesis) from inanimate matter.
 It was not until 1668 that Francesco Redi (1626—1697) succeeded in proving in an experiment that only the deposition of eggs gives rise to the population of a piece of meat by maggots.
 Knowledge about further processes involved in the transformation of a maggot into an adult form was extremely limited.
 One of the first contributors to the subject of metamorphosis was the Dutch painter and entomologist Johannes Goedaert (1620—1668), who, very much in the spirit of enlightenment, placed great importance upon examining his research specimens himself, rather than simply copying the presumed knowledge of others.
 He documented his long-term breeding observations on 125 plates, which were also known to Maria Sibylla Merian (Schmidt-Loske, 2007).
 Merian’s interest in Nature, and especially in insects, clearly had to do with her environment.
 Born into a liberal-minded and educated household, free from financial restraints, she could make journeys of discovery in her parents’ garden while still a child.
 Even today, such an interest is usually evident as early as in childhood.
 Those who have caught the entomology bug tend to remain faithful to this subject throughout their lives.
 Lepidopterans, however, were an important matter in Frankfurt am Main for other reasons as well, because it was the centre of the European silk trade.
 There were several silk worm breeders in the region, and so thirteen-year-old Merian decided to study the silk worm.
 In contrast to other insects, this one did not have a bad reputation and could be bred safely.
 Throughout her lifetime Merian committed her findings to her study book.
 In so doing she even succeeded in making complex and highly peculiar observations, such as the development of parasites.
 Metamorphosis is the basic theme of her three books entitled Der Raupen wunderbare Verwandlung und sonderbare Blumennahrung — The Caterpillars’ Marvelous Transformation and Strange Floral Food (1679, 1683, 1717).
 To this day, it remains unclear whether Merian also connected the fact of metamorphosis with those